-2 Susanti Widhiastuti, Sekolah Tinggi Ilmu Ekonomi IPWI Jakarta, Indonesia.
+&lt;sup>2Susanti Widhiastuti, Sekolah Tinggi Ilmu Ekonomi IPWI Jakarta, Indonesia.
 E-mail: santiwidhiastuti@gmail.com

-3 Irfan Helmy, Universitas Putra Bangsa, Indonesia.
+&lt;sup>3 Irfan Helmy, Universitas Putra Bangsa, Indonesia.
 E-mail: risetirfan@gmail.com

-Studies on salesperson empowerment and innovative selling are increasing (Ružić & Benazić, 2018; Grass, Backmann, & Hoegl, 2020; Asgari & Nikokar, 2016), which indicates that empowerment has a critical role in innovation success.
-However, in the context of small businesses, Kmieciak et al. (2012) still found inconclusive research findings.
-They conclude that empowerment has not improved employees' innovative behavior.
-Inline, Irfan, Adawiyah, & Banani (2019) also found that impact as a dimension of psychological empowerment shared no effect on employees' innovation in SMEs.
+Studies on the relationship between salesperson empowerment and innovative selling are increasing (Ružić & Benazić, 2018; Grass et al., 2020; Asgari & Nikokar, 2016), indicating that empowerment receives more attention as a success factor of innovation.
+However, it is intriguing to note that, in the context of small businesses, previous studies have shown inconsistent findings.
+For instance, Kmieciak et al. (2012) investigated 109 SMEs in Poland.
+The results show that empowerment has no impact on innovation.
+Inline, Helmy et al., (2019) also found that impact as a dimension of psychological empowerment shared no effect on employees' innovation in SMEs.
 In response to the contradictory and inconclusive findings, this present study is directed to build a theoretical model that addresses the link between psychological empowerment and IWB, including potential antecedents and mediating variables.

-In building a model linking psychological empowerment and innovative work behavior, this study promotes knowledge sharing as mediating variable that has the potential to help clarify linkages between psychological empowerment and IWB.
-Drawing on social capital theory (Nahapiet & Ghoshal, 1998), knowledge sharing is conceptualized as employees' willingness to share knowledge with others.
+In building a model linking psychological empowerment and innovative work behavior, this study promotes knowledge sharing as mediating variable to scrutinize the link between psychological empowerment and IWB.
+Knowledge sharing is conceptualized as employees' willingness to share knowledge with others (Hwang et al., 2018).
 Knowledge sharing will increase the ability to solve problems and improve individual innovation capability (Keszey, 2018).
 Finally, we added two individual characteristics: core self-evaluation (CSE) and learning goal orientation (LGO) as an antecedent of knowledge sharing and innovative work behavior.
 Knowledge sharing and innovative work behavior emphasize the individual level, which is certainly influenced by personal characteristics (Hammond et al., 2011).

 Microfinance institutions (MFIs) are expected to be an accelerator for economic development in Indonesia.
-Data from the Ministry of Cooperatives and Small and Medium Enterprises per 2020 shows that the number of micro-entrepreneurs in Indonesia is around 62 million.
-Then, there are 757 thousand small business actors, 58.6 thousand medium enterprises, and 5.5 thousand corporations.
-The contribution of MSMEs to Indonesia's GDP reaches more than 62 percent, equivalent to IDR 8,000 trillion.
-The role of MFIs is essential, especially amid uncertain economic conditions due to the Covid-19 pandemic.
-The latest data from the Indonesian Institute of Science (LIPI) confirms that the composition MFIs in Indonesia is consists of 71.8% cooperatives, 18.2% micro banking, and 10% join ventures.
-From this data, more than 60% of MFIs are in the moderate status zone affected by COVID-19.
+Data from the Ministry of Cooperatives and Small and Medium Enterprises per 2020 shows that the number of micro-entrepreneurs in Indonesia is around 62 million that consist of 757 thousand small business, 58.6 thousand medium enterprises, and 5.5 thousand corporations.
+The contribution of SMEs to Indonesia's GDP reaches more than 62 percent, equivalent to IDR 8.000 trillion.
+The role of MFIs is essential, especially in the uncertain economic conditions due to the Covid-19 pandemic.
+In the aftermath of the COVID-19 pandemic, MFI's work becomes more complicated.
+Recent research demonstrates how the post-COVID pandemic is compelling sales organizations to adapt to technological advances and shifting consumer preferences (Guenzi and Habel, 2020).
 This fact certainly significantly impacts MFIs' business practices and performance.
 Therefore, MFIs must survive by adapting and innovating to face uncertain business conditions.

 This study contributes to the body of knowledge both theoretically and practically.
-Theoretically, this research has scrutinized the unclear conclusion on the connection between psychological empowerment and innovative work behavior by integrating knowledge sharing and individual characteristics in the conceptual model.
+Theoretically, this research has scrutinized the unclear conclusion on the connection between psychological empowerment and innovative work behavior by integrating knowledge sharing and individual characteristics (LGO and CSE) in the conceptual model.
 Moreover, this study investigates innovative work behavior in the context of microfinance institutions which is relatively underexplored.
 Practically, this research provides insight for MFIs managers on nurturing psychological empowerment that stimulates knowledge sharing and improves innovative work behavior.
 Finally, by testing CSE and LGO, this study explains the salesperson's personality that potentially improves innovative work behavior.